IgniteUI/igniteui-docfx/en/components/grid.md

 ### Dependencies

-The grid is exported as as an `NgModule`, thus all you need to do in your application is to import the _IgxGridModule_ inside your `AppModule`:
+The grid is exported as an `NgModule`, thus all you need to do in your application is to import the _IgxGridModule_ inside your `AppModule`:

 ```typescript
 // app.module.ts